openfaas/docs/docs/reference/namespaces.md

 !!! info "OpenFaaS For Enterprises"
     This feature is part of [OpenFaaS For Enterprises](/openfaas-pro/introduction).

-OpenFaaS For Enterprises has support for multiple-namespaces, which is part of the configuration required to build a multi-tenant product or service.

 Multiple namespaces can be used for the following use-cases:

-* multi-tenancy (must be combined with other OpenFaaS Pro security features)
+* multi-tenancy (must be combined with other OpenFaaS for Enterprises security features)
 * multiple stages or environments within a single cluster with all of dev/staging/prod (to save money)
 * logical segregation of groups of functions within a single company or team (ingestion, inference, cron)

 !!! warning "Additional configuration required"
     You must configure OpenFaaS to have sufficient permissions to administrate multiple namespaces, this feature will not work in a default installation.

+Multiple namespaces are only one part of the configuration required to build a multi-tenant product or service.

 Read our guidelines on [How to Build a Multi-tenant Platform with OpenFaaS](https://www.openfaas.com/blog/build-a-multi-tenant-functions-platform/).